Temporary work: History

 The staffing industry in the United States began after World War II with small agencies in urban areas employing housewives for part-time work as office workers.
-Over the years, the advantages of having workers who could be hired and laid off on short notice and were exempt from paperwork and regulatory requirements resulted in a gradual but substantial increase in temporary workers, with over 3.5 million employed in the United States by 2000.
+Over the years, the advantages of having workers who could be hired and laid off on short notice and were exempt from paperwork and regulatory requirements led to a gradual but substantial increase in the number of temporary workers, with over 3.5 million employed in the United States by 2000.

 There has been a paradigm shift since the 1940s in how firms utilize temporary workers.
-Throughout the Fordist era, temporary workers made up a rather marginal proportion of the total labor force in North America.
-Typically, temporary workers were white women in pink collar, clerical positions who provided companies with a stopgap solution for permanent workers who needed a leave of absence when on vacation or illness.
+Throughout the Fordist era, temporary workers constituted a relatively small share of the total labor force in North America.
+Typically, temporary workers were white women in pink-collar, clerical positions who provided companies with a stopgap solution for permanent workers needing a leave of absence for vacation or illness.
 In contrast, in the Post-Fordist period, characterized by neoliberalism, deindustrialization and the dismantling of the welfare state, these understandings of temporary labor began to shift.
 In this paradigm, the idea of the temporary worker as a stopgap solution to permanent labor became an entirely normative employment alternative to permanent work.

-Therefore, temporary workers no longer represented a substitute for permanent workers on leave but became semi-permanent, precarious positions routinely subject to the threat of elimination because of company product fluctuations.
-In today's temporary labor force, both people and positions have become temporary, and temporary agencies use the temporary workers systematically and plan instead of impromptu.
+Therefore, temporary workers no longer represented a substitute for permanent workers on leave but instead occupied semi-permanent, precarious positions, routinely subject to elimination due to fluctuations in the company's product.
+In today's temporary labor force, both people and positions have become temporary, and temporary agencies use temporary workers systematically and plan rather than on an impromptu basis.

 Temporary employment has become more prevalent in America due to the rise of the Internet and the gig economy.
-The "gig economy" is defined as a labor market characterized by the prevalence of short-term contracts or freelance work instead of permanent jobs.
+The "gig economy" is a labor market characterized by short-term contracts and freelance work rather than permanent jobs.
 It is a common misconception that participation in the gig economy is a relatively new method of employment.
 However, finding work in the gig economy is similar to the employment style before the Industrial Revolution.
 It is the "one-person, one-career model" that society is accustomed to, and the gig economy is disrupting a relatively recent phenomenon.
 Before the Industrial Revolution in the 19th century, it was common for one person to take on multiple temporary jobs to piece together livable earnings.